YassineIdiri/donation-platform/README.md

-# 🚀 DashApp — Smart Expense Tracking SaaS
+# 🚀 DExpense Tracking SaaS

 > **A modern full-stack SaaS for tracking expenses, managing categories, and visualizing financial insights.**
 > Built with Spring Boot & Angular, designed with real-world SaaS standards in mind.